ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 .. note::
    In ZOAU 1.0.2 and later, the property **ZOAU_ROOT** is no longer supported and can be replaced with the property **ZOAU_HOME**.

-If you are using ZOAU version 1.0.1 or lower, you must continue to use the property **ZOAU_ROOT** which is the ZOA Utilities install root path required for ZOAU; for example, ``/usr/lpp/IBM/zoautil``.
+   If you are using ZOAU version 1.0.1 or lower, you must continue to use the property **ZOAU_ROOT**, which is the ZOA Utilities install root path required for ZOAU; for example, ``/usr/lpp/IBM/zoautil``.

 .. _zos_host.yml: